 Supreme Court of Canada Advocacy Institute, Sessions Coordinator (2016-current)

-Sessional lecturer, Common Law Civil Procedure, University of Montréal (2013, 2014, 2015)
+Sessional Lecturer, Common Law Civil Procedure, University of Montreal (2013, 2014, 2015)

 Straus Institute for Dispute Resolution, STAR: A Systematic Approach to Mediation Strategies (Pepperdine School of Law, June 2016)